 Depending on the situation you’re in, reducing your credit limit could either limit your spending power or help you take control of your finances.
-If you find yourself struggling to repay your balance each month and want to limit your temptation to spend, you can use this guide to find out how you can reduce your credit limit with most Australian credit card issuers.
+If you're unsure, this guide breaks down the potential positive and negative impacts of lowering your credit limit.
+You'll also discover the steps you need to reduce your credit limit and find a list of the contact details for the major credit card issuers in Australia.

-- Reduce your credit limit to pay off your credit card.
-If you’ve maxed out your credit card in the past or find it hard to stick to a budget, you can curb the temptation to spend by reducing your credit limit as you pay off your credit card.
+If you've maxed out your credit card in the past or find it hard to stick to a budget, you can curb the temptation to spend by reducing your credit limit as you pay off your balance.
+Instead, you can request a more reasonable credit limit that will prevent you from overspending and collecting a debt that you may struggle to repay.
+If you are having trouble clearing a large credit card debt that's collecting interest, you could consider transferring it to a card with 0% on balance transfers to pay it off interest-free for an introductory period.

-- Contact your bank provider (via phone or local branch).
+- Contact your bank provider (online, over the phone or in-branch)

 - Request the credit limit decrease